Price: $99 / £90 / AU$149

 The UE Wonderboom 3’s sporty look isn’t just for show: its IP67 durability rating means it can withstand dust, dirt and water submersion for up to 30 minutes.
 That’s standard for many of the best waterproof speakers.
 I even took the one I’m testing in the shower with no problem, though it’s good to know it should survive some wet weather and other elements while I’m out and about.

-UE Wonderboom 3 review: Performance
+UE Wonderboom 3 review: Sound quality

 I tend to review small speakers with tempered performance expectations, but the UE Wonderboom 3 sounded surprisingly strong — and not just for its size.
 It handled electronic synth riffs of Van Halen’s “Jump” with precision, while Rihanna’s “We Found Love” sounded sexy and punchy.
 In Macklemore and Ryan Lewis’s “Can’t Hold Us,” vocals sounded intentional, holding their own against the soaring piano line.
 The bass in “Stolen Dance” by Milky Chance offered interesting complexities with a steady thump, too.
 Overall the Wonderboom 3’s sound performance proved well-balanced, even at high volumes.